Stuycs-K/final-project-09-veto-adrian-zhang-junling/PRESENTATION.md

 ```

 When coupled with a bunch of other obfuscation methods, aggregation obfuscation makes it harder to work with data structures and deobfuscate code.

+### String Obfuscation
+String obfuscation is pretty simple: all strings in the code are encrypted before being decrypted at runtime.
+This is almost necessary for any code that involves strings in any form.
+If you're trying to deobfuscate some code and there's a giant string in the middle telling you exactly what is going on in that section of the code, it's pretty easy to figure out where to go from there.
+In string obfuscation, those strings go through a cipher so that they're unreadable at first.

+There are a couple of ways that string obfuscation works:
+- The obfuscation tool can include its own cipher.
+In that case, the obfuscation tool will also have a way to reverse-engineer their cipher built in to the deobfuscator.
+- The user can do custom encryption where they create their own cipher program and their own way to decode it.
+This offers more individuality as long as the user is okay with creating their own code for encrypting and decrypting the code.
+- The obfuscation tool can have runtime arguments (like a key for the cipher) to use in decryption.